A Complete Guide to Travellers SIM Cards in Wallis and Futuna

 You can top up your Manuia balance at several locations across the islands:

-• Local Resellers: Most small grocery stores (magasins) and convenience stores throughout the villages act as authorized resellers.
+- Local Resellers: Most small grocery stores (magasins) and convenience stores throughout the villages act as authorised resellers.
 Look for the Manuia or SPT logo displayed at the storefront.

 Phone Coverage in Wallis and Futuna